kwmcclintick/SPSCLab/README.md

 # SPSCLab
 SPSCLab measures how common SPSC ring-buffer optimizations affect throughput under continuous producer/consumer workloads running on separate physical CPU cores.

-ran on a VMWare instance of Ubuntu26
+## Experiment

+Ran on a VMWare instance of Ubuntu26.
+Ring buffer of size 65536 has fixed size bwrches of data simultaneously pushed and popped until 10 million items have passed through.

+Google benchmark is used
 ## Results

 | Optimization | Batch 1 | Batch 256 | Batch 4096 |